AMD-melliott/ai-infra-summit/README.md

 ### Adding New Models

-To add new models:
+Want to add your own models?
+It's easy:

-1. Update the `models.yaml` file with your model configuration
+1. Add your model's details to the `models.yaml` file
-2. Ensure the model is accessible in your model storage path
+2. Download the model to your models directory
+3. Edit `docker-compose.vllm.yaml` and/or `docker-compose.sglang.yaml` as needed
+4. Bring up the new models with `docker compose up -d`
-3. Restart the services with `docker compose restart proxy`
+4. Restart the proxy with `docker compose restart proxy`

+## Questions?

+Please open an [issue](https://github.com/AMD-melliott/ai-infra-summit/issues) in this repo with any questions.